Yandex Cloud

 Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.

-• maintenance_window: Maintenance window settings, including for stopped clusters.
+• maintenance_window: Maintenance window settings, applying to both running and stopped clusters.
 In maintenance_window, provide one of the following values:

-• weekly_maintenance_window: Maintenance takes place once a week at the specified time:
+• weekly_maintenance_window: Maintenance occurs once a week at the specified time:

-• day: Day of week, in DDD format.
+• day: Day of the week, in DDD format.

 • hour: Hour of the day, in HH format.
-The values range from 1 to 24 hours.
+Allowed values range from 1 to 24 hours.

 • config_spec: Cluster settings: